Sruinard/federated-graphql/README.md

 ## Deploying this application to Azure

+NOTE: INITIAL DEPLOYMENT COULD TAKE UP TO 90min due to deployment of Azure API Management.

 1. Create a resource group:
    `az group create --name <resource-group-name> --location <location>` and add your resource group name to line 7 in [pipeline.yml](./.github/workflows/pipeline.yml)